-9 Healthy Crunchy Snacks
+9 Healthy Crunchy Snacks to Keep On-Hand

 “A few cups of air-popped or low-fat popcorn is a healthy way to satisfy that crunch craving.
 Popcorn is also a source of fibre, which will help you feel fuller for longer,” says Ottawa-based registered dietitian Janie Hachey of Healthy Reflections Dietetic Services.
-“You can also enjoy a larger portion of this food for snacks, as two cups of popcorn has less calories and less fat than a small handful of chips,” she adds.

 2. Roasted chickpeas

-Inexpensive, tasty and well worth the effort, home-baked chickpeas will deliver not just crunch, but all-important fibre, iron and folate to your diet, says the Heart & Stroke Foundation.
+Inexpensive, tasty and well worth the effort, home-baked chickpeas will deliver not just crunch, but all-important fibre, iron and folate to your diet, according to the Heart & Stroke Foundation.
 Not sure how to make them?
 Here are five tasty ways to serve chickpeas up as snacks and you can make a big batch, cool them, and store for future snack attacks or surprise visitors.

 3. Almonds and pumpkin seeds